-After a book(s) has been charged out to the borrower, it is the primary responsibility of the borrower to keep the material(s) secured and to return borrowed responsibility of the responsibility of the library on/before date due.
-When returning books to the library materials to the circulation desk DIRECTLY BY YOURSELE It. materials to the circulation desk DIRECTLY BY YOURSELF.
-It is risky sending the material(s) through a third person.
-A borrower is light a the materials to the material (s) through a third person.
-A borrower is liable for any item back borrowed through a third person and which is not properly discharged from records and not found in the library.
+After a book(s) have been charged out to the borrower, it is the primary responsibility of the borrower to keep the material(s) secured and to return borrowed materials to the library on/before date due.
+When returning books to the library, take the materials to the circulation desk DIRECTLY BY YOURSELF.
+It is risky sending backborrowed material(s) through a third person.
+A borrower is liable for any item that is returned through a third personand which is not properly discharged from records and not found in the library.